Please ensure Javascript is enabled for purposes of website accessibility Faculty | Chemistry | University of West Florida

 Dr. Karen Molek

-• Position: Chair and Professor of Chemistry, Executive Fellow for President Saunders's Office, Administrative Fellow for Student Engagement HMCSE, MARC U*STAR, UWF STEM, and Chemistry Scholars Programs Director
+• Position: Chair and Professor of Chemistry, University Fellow for Advancement, Administrative Fellow for Student Engagement HMCSE, NIH MARC U*STAR/URISE, UWF STEM, and Chemistry Scholars Programs Director

 • Department: Chemistry